 I wasn’t allowed to grow a beard in high school.
 I could’ve.

 My degree is in history.
 I studied Latin, Greek, and Swedish.
 My published history papers were about Alcibiades, Thucydides, and Herodotus.
 Today I work building websites and at marketing, skills I taught myself.
 My degree takes up more space than it’s worth.

 I decided to stop trimming my beard after I married my beautiful wife in 2011.
 I proposed to her at the top of Mount Rainier.
 I made her ring out of a black diamond and some emeralds.

 Our son Gavin was born in 2012.
 He giggles when I do my evil laugh.
 He squeals and tackles me every time I come home from work.

 The movies and music I made during my free time in college unexpectedly blew up.
 Because of them, I’ve been invited to half a dozen conventions to speak, and met hundreds of awesome fans.
 You’re more likely here because you know “Oxhorn” than because you know “Brandon”.
 I retired from making movies and music in 2013.

 I’ve written in my blog since 2004.
 I used to write and publish short stories starring my baby cousins when they were young, and send them copies.
 I’m going to do the same for Gavin.

 I’ve hosted a weekly live show since 2009.
 I like making websites, and probably run too many.
 I plan to compete in a national beard championship someday soon.

-(The personal details in the first paragraph were lies, by the way).
+(The personal details in the first paragraph were mostly lies, by the way).